 This is a Drawing.
 It was designed by Alphonse Maria Mucha.
-We acquired it in 2012.
+It is dated 1897–98 and we acquired it in 2012.
 Its medium is brush and watercolor, graphite on cream wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Although textile designs were not a major part of his graphic production, Alphonse Mucha produced a number of designs for printed fabrics between 1897 and 1898 (as recorded in the artist’s diaries).
 All of these were handled by the firm of Carl Gustave Forrer, an industrial draftsman of Swiss origin who had established businesses in Paris and the Parisian suburb of Sannois.
 The Forrer firm sent the designs to an Alsatian printing firm, Sheurer, Lauth & Cie, and possibly to a London shop for manufacture.

 It is not clear how many of Mucha’s designs were actually produced or how they were used.
 Comparatively few printed textiles are known today.
 Examples may be found in the Victoria and Albert Museum in London, the Landesmuseum Württemberg in Stuttgart, and in the collection of Cooper-Hewitt.